BoltMk0/MinecraftModSync/README.md

 - cd into your server mods folder, then run `python -m serversync --server`
 - Forward TCP traffic for the selected port (default 25567) to your machine from your router.
 You can change this using the '--port <int>' argument when running the server.
+- (New from 1.3) Forward TCP traffic to selected HTTP server port (default 25568) to machine.
+This can be changed from the serversync.conf file

 ##### Determining server-side and client-side mods
 The server uses a "Client Profile" to determine which mods are server-side, and which are